Hegemonic masculinity: Original framework

 The particular normative form of masculinity that is the most honoured way of being a man, which requires all other men to position themselves in relation to it, is known as hegemonic masculinity.
-Originally, hegemonic masculinity was understood as the pattern of practice that allowed men's dominance over women to continue.
 In Western society, the dominant form of masculinity or the cultural ideal of manhood was primarily reflective of white, heterosexual, largely middle-class males.
 The ideals of manhood espoused by the dominant masculinity suggested a number of characteristics that men are encouraged to internalize into their own personal codes and which form the basis for masculine scripts of behaviour.
 These characteristics include: violence and aggression, stoicism (emotional restraint), courage, toughness, physical strength, athleticism, risk-taking, adventure and thrill-seeking, competitiveness, and achievement and success.
 Hegemonic masculinity is not completely dominant, however, as it only exists in relation to non-hegemonic, subordinated forms of masculinity.
 The most salient example of this approach in contemporary European and American society is the dominance of heterosexual men and the subordination of homosexual men.
 This was manifested in political and cultural exclusion, legal violence, street violence, and economic discrimination.
 Gay masculinity was the most conspicuous subordinated masculinity during this period of time, but not the only one.
 Heterosexual men and boys with effeminate characteristics ran the risk of being scorned as well.